 Feedback Policy.
 Please note that we will not return any submitted paper or quiz paper.
 However, we will review the midterm quiz to help students revise.
 In addition, students can get feedback about the quizzes/reports/paper after the marks (within two to three weeks) are available by arrangement with the instructor or tutor.
 Students will be notified when the marks/comments are available online.
-Students can receive individual feedback, including those on the final quiz, through scheduling a meeting with the course instructor or tutor.
+Students can receive individual feedback, including those on the final quiz, through scheduling a meeting with the course instructor or tutor one week after the marks have been released.
+Requests for feedback after this period of time will not be considered.

 Marks Appeal.
 Any dispute on marks you received on a written assignment or quiz must be made within a week after the marks are available.
-Another member of the teaching team will regrade the materials (without seeing the comments and marks given by the original grader).
+Another member of the teaching team will re-grade the materials (without seeing the comments and marks given by the original grader).
 The average of the two marks will be final.